-8.1 Policy.
-The Board shall exercise its authority to determine the standards, qualifications, and criteria so as to fill appointment vacancies in the bargaining unit with the best possible candidates.
-In furtherance of this aim, the University shall (a) advertise such appointment vacancies, receive applications and screen candidates therefor, and make such appointments as it deems appropriate under such standards, qualifications, and criteria; (b) commit to an effort to identify and seek qualified women and minority candidates for vacancies and new positions; (c) employees of lower or equivalent ranks, employees who are spouses of employees, and employees who are local residents shall not, in the hiring process, be disadvantaged for that reason; (d) all employees who are candidates for new and vacant positions shall be advised of the salaries of employees in the department/unit, or of salaries of University employees in the same job classification, as appropriate, prior to the negotiations of the candidate's initial salary; and (e) prior to making the decision to hire a candidate to fill a bargaining unit vacancy, the appropriate administrator(s) shall consider recommendations which have resulted from the review of candidates by employees in the department/unit.
+- 8.1 Policy.
+The Board shall exercise its authority to determine standards, qualifications, and criteria in order to fill bargaining unit vacancies with the best possible candidates.
+The University shall advertise such appointment vacancies, receive applications and screen candidates, and make appointments as it deems appropriate under such standards, qualifications, and criteria.
+The University also shall try to identify and seek qualified women and minority candidates for vacancies and new positions as well as employees of lower or equivalent ranks, employees who are spouses of employees, and employees who are local residents who shall not, in the hiring process, be disadvantaged for that reason.All employees who are candidates for new and vacant positions shall be advised of the salaries of employees in the department/unit, or of salaries of University employees in the same job classification, as appropriate, prior to the negotiations of the candidate's initial salary.
+Prior to making the decision to hire a candidate to fill a bargaining unit vacancy, the appropriate administrator(s) shall consider recommendations which have resulted from the review of candidates by employees in the department/unit. - 8.2 Offer of Employment.
+A successful applicant will receive a letter offering employment and providing, among other information, name, starting date, employment unit, salary, tenure or non-tenure status, credit towards tenure, and principal place of employment.

-- 8.2 Offer of Employment.
-A successful applicant for employment will receive a letter offering employment and providing, among other information, name, starting date, employment unit, salary, tenure or non-tenure status, credit towards tenure, and principal place of employment. - 8.3 Employment Contract.
-Prior to the beginning of the academic year, each employee will receive an employment contract signed by the President or his/her representative and the employee.
+- 8.3 Notice of Appointment.
+Prior to the beginning of employment and, subsequently, upon a significant change in status (i.e., items a, e, g, i, m below and any special salary increases), each employee will receive a Notice of Appointment signed by the President or his/her representative and the employee.
 The University may enclose informational addenda, except that such addenda may not abridge the employee's rights or benefits provided in this Agreement.
-All academic year appointments for employees shall begin on the same date.
-The University employment contract shall contain the following elements: - (a) Date; - (b) Professional Classification System title, class code, rank and appointment status; - (c) Employment unit (e.g., department, school, college, institute, center, etc.) - (d) The length of appointment; - (e) Special conditions of employment; - (f) A statement that the position is (1) tenured, (2) non-tenure earning, or (3) tenure-earning (specifying prior service to be credited toward tenure); - (g) A statement that the employee's signature on the standard employment contract shall not be deemed a waiver of the right to process a grievance with respect thereto in compliance with Article 20: - (h) The following statement, if the appointment is not subject to the notice provisions of Section 12.2: "Your employment under this offer will cease on the date indicated.
-No further notice of cessation of employment is required." - (i) A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the rules of the Board and the University, and this Agreement;

-- (j) Percent of full-time effort (FTE) assigned; - (k) Salary rate; - (I) The statement: "The BOT/UFF Collective Bargaining Agreement (Article 6) prohibits discrimination against any employee based upon race, color, sex, religious creed, national origin, age, veteran status, disability, political affiliation, marital status, or employee rights related to union activity as granted under Chapter 447, Florida Statutes.
-Claims of discrimination by the Board or the University may be presented as grievances pursuant to Article 20, Grievance Procedure."; - (m) A statement informing the employee of the obligation to report outside activity and conflict of interest under the provisions of Article 19 and the Agreement; and - (n) Principal place of employment.
+The University Notice of Appointment shall contain the following elements: - (a) Professional Classification System title, class code, rank and appointment type; - (b) Employment unit (e.g., department, school, college, institute, center, etc.) - (c) The dates of appointment; - (d) Special conditions of employment; - (e) A statement that the position is (1) tenured, (2) non-tenure earning, or (3) tenure-earning - (f) A statement that the employee's signature on the Notice of Appointment shall not be deemed a waiver of the right to process a grievance with respect thereto in compliance with Article 20; - (g) A statement about notice provisions. - (h) A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the Regulations of the Board and the University, and this Agreement; - (i) Percent of full-time effort (FTE) assigned; - (j) Salary rate; - (k) The statement: "The BOT/UFF Collective Bargaining Agreement (Article 6) prohibits discrimination against any employee based upon race, color, sex, religious creed, national origin, age, veteran status, disability, political affiliation, marital status, or employee rights related to union activity as granted under Chapter 447, Florida Statutes.
+Claims of discrimination by the Board or the University may be presented as grievances pursuant to Article 20, Grievance Procedure." - (I) A statement informing the employee of the obligation to report outside activity and conflict of interest under the provisions of Article 19 and the Agreement; and - (m) Principal place of employment.